-Tree services help in Colorado Springs: Do you want to keep your trees safe?
-First we will write some advices on tree care and after that we will introduce Tree Artisans, a tree services company in Colorado Springs.
+Tree removal guides with TreeArtisans?
 Proper tree care begins with selecting the right tree and planting it in the right place.
 Make sure your tree will thrive — especially once fully grown — where you want to plant it.
 Things to consider include: The tree’s purpose.
 Are you planting it for aesthetics, privacy, shade/energy reduction, windbreak, or as a street tree?
 Your end goal will determine the suitability of different trees.
 Planting site limitations.
 What is your hardiness zone?
 What is the maximum height and spread for a tree in the space?
 What are the sun exposure and soil conditions?
 This information is available for more than 200 trees and woody shrubs in our Tree Guide.

+First we will suggest some tips on tree care and after that we will introduce Tree Artisans, a tree services company in Colorado Springs.
 Proper tree care begins with selecting the right tree and planting it in the right place.
 Make sure your tree will thrive – especially once fully grown – where you want to plant it.
 Things to consider include: The tree’s purpose.
 Are you planting it for aesthetics, privacy, shade/energy reduction, windbreak, or as a street tree?
 Your end goal will determine the suitability of different trees.
 Planting site limitations.
 What is your hardiness zone?
 What is the maximum height and spread for a tree in the space?
 What are the sun exposure and soil conditions?
 This information is available for more than 200 trees and woody shrubs in our Tree Guide.

 Invasive plant species: It’s fun to experiment with new plants in your landscape, but it’s important to make sure that what you plant is as non-invasive to the existing flora and trees as possible.
 Non-native species that are introduced into any forest, landscape, or gardening eco-system can become a huge problem in the long run.
 Their genetic material can have an enormous impact on biodiversity, which can make them invasive to the existing trees later.
 This can also threaten other local native species outside of your landscape and in some cases endanger them.